 The original clubhouse started as the caretaker’s cottage for the greenkeeper Alf Adams and his family but was later expanded into quite a sizable building.
 This was eventually sold to Munmorah Bowling Club in 1966, when, under the presidency of Arthur Mollett, it was replaced by the present clubhouse which itself, has undergone numerous alterations to meet the needs of an expanding membership.
 The quality of the par 72 championship course and the standard of the new clubhouse, prompted N.S.W.
 Golf to grant the Club, Group One Status in 1966 and the club has lived up to this status ever since.

-While members like Sam McKimm, Tom Powell and Norm McGowan were the driving force up until the 1950’s, the names of Jack Britt, Artie Mollett and Gordon Jackson were the ones who took the reins and “drove” the club into the mid 1980’s.
+While members like Sam McKimm, Tom Powell and Norm McGowan were the driving force up until the 1950s, the names of Jack Britt, Artie Mollett and Gordon Jackson were the ones who took the reins and “drove” the club into the mid-1980s.
 Between them, Artie and Gordon held the position of President for 28 years while Jack was on the committee for 36 years, with 12 as Captain.
-More recently the names to dominate have been life-members, Trevor Smith, who served on the board for over 25 years, with 8 as President, Peter Nesteroff, who similarly served at club and district level for 25 years and as Captain for 7 years and our current President, Ian Spielvogel who has been on the Board since 1983, and President since 2002.
+More recently the names to dominate have been life members, Trevor Smith, who served on the board for over 25 years, with 8 as President, Peter Nesteroff, who similarly served at club and district level for 25 years and as Captain for 7 years and our past President, Ian Spielvogel who had been on the Board for 40 years, and was President from 2002-2021.